 In short, anyone.
 According to the Mayo Clinic, some factors can increase your chances of developing stretch marks.
 These factors can include pregnancy, a family history of stretch marks and rapidly gaining or losing weight.

 There is no over-the-counter treatment that can remove stretch marks.
-Stretch marks can indeed fade over time but they may not disappear.
-If you want to conceal your streaks, you can try to camouflage their appearance with some body makeup.
-The Dermablend Professional Leg and Body Makeup comes in various shades and contains high-performance pigments that can help cover anything from stretch marks, veins, tattoos, scars, age spots and birthmarks to bruises.
+Stretch marks can indeed fade over time, but they may not disappear.
+If you want to conceal your streaks, you can try to camouflage their appearance with body makeup.
+The Dermablend Professional Leg and Body Makeup comes in various shades and is intensely pigmented to help cover anything from stretch marks, veins, tattoos, scars, age spots and birthmarks to bruises.
 The formula also offers up to 16 hours of hydration without smudging or transferring.
 Apply one layer and set it using the brand’s Loose Setting Powder to ensure it doesn’t go anywhere.
 Feel free to add as many layers as you think you need to cover your marks.